 The LLNA is, overall, appropriate for testing most types of substances.
 Nevertheless, and in common with all predictive test methods, concerns have been raised with this assay including: levels of false positive responses, variability due to vehicle, and predictivity (Anderson et al., 2011).
 No toxicology test is perfect, including the LLNA (Basketter et al., 2012).
 A key perspective is that no predictive test is without limitations, and having a good appreciation of these limitations is necessary for making the best use of the information derived from any method.

-The GHS recommends using the OECD Test Guidelines for skin sensitization test data, but notes that “other methods may be used provided that they are well-validated and scientific justification is given” (UNECE, 2004, p.
-153).
+The GHS recommends using the OECD Test Guidelines for skin sensitization, but notes that “other methods may be used provided that they are well-validated and scientific justification is given” (UNECE, 2015, p.
+42).

 US agencies that may require sensitization testing include the Environmental Protection Agency (EPA), Consumer Product Safety Commission (CPSC), Food and Drug Administration (FDA), and Occupational Safety and Health Administration (OSHA).
-The EPA, FDA, and OSHA accepted the LLNA in 1999 as an alternative to the GPMT (ICCVAM, 2007).
-The EPA’s revised test guideline, OPPTS 870.2600 Skin Sensitization, “incorporates the LLNA for use as an alternative method for assessing skin sensitization under the appropriate circumstances,” and it has been harmonized with the OECD TG 429.
-More recently, the FDA has claimed the LLNA test methods are not appropriate for some of the types of products they regulate.
+EPA, FDA, and OSHA accepted the LLNA in 1999 as an alternative to the GPMT (ICCVAM, 2007).
+The EPA’s revised test guideline, OPPTS 870.2600 Skin Sensitization, incorporates the LLNA as an alternative method for assessing skin sensitization under the appropriate circumstances, and it has been harmonized with the OECD TG 429.
+More recently, FDA has claimed the LLNA test methods are not appropriate for some of the types of products they regulate.

 In Europe, the UK was the first country to introduce the LLNA for regulatory purposes, and it has now replaced guinea pig tests in dossiers submitted to it under the Notification of New Substances Regulations.
 Currently the LLNA is the preferred assay for the predictive identification of skin-sensitizing chemicals, and is the initial requirement for sensitization testing within REACH (Registration, Evaluation, Authorization and Restriction of Chemical substances).

-Three cell-based test methods, the Direct Peptide Reactivity Assay (DPRA), the KeratinoSens™, and the human Cell Line Activation Test (hCLAT) are in various stages of formal validation at EURL ECVAM for their potential to predict skin sensitization.
+Since that time, three non-animal test methods, the Direct Peptide Reactivity Assay (DPRA), the KeratinoSens™, and the human Cell Line Activation Test (hCLAT), have been endorsed as valid by EURL ECVAM for their potential to predict skin sensitization.